hal9000y/gmail-mcp/README.md

 ## Setup

 1. Create a Google Cloud project and enable Gmail API
-2. Create OAuth2 credentials for a web application
+2. Create OAuth2 credentials for a desktop application
-3. Set redirect URI to `http://localhost:8081/oauth`
-4. Create `.env.local` file with your credentials:
+3. Create `.env.local` file with your credentials:

 ```bash
 OAUTH_GOOGLE_CLIENT_ID=your_client_id_here